gaelgoth/citron-appimage-builder/readme.md

 5. The Citron AppImage file will be created in the current directory.

-6. The script will prompt you about optional disk cleanup.
+6. After the build process, the script will prompt you to perform optional disk cleanup.

 ### Linux / macOS